ahhyoushh/no-cursor/README.md

 ## 1. Overview

 **no-cursor** (`nc`) is a minimal, local, and free agentic code editor controlled entirely via the CLI.
-VS Code acts only as a passive viewer for files, diffs, and test results.
+VS Code (or vim/nvim) acts only as a passive viewer for files, diffs, and test results.

-Plan to make it vim or nvim.
+Made coz tired of api ratelimits.
-The system is intentionally constrained to ensure completely local usage and reliability.
+The system is intentionally constrained to ensure completely local usage, safety, and predictability.

 ---